 The answer is evil is attributing cultural values to specific human actions.
 Simple as that.

 For example, some beliefs are acceptable in certain cultures, and some are unacceptable, which means they have an evil source.
 To one person, pagan beliefs are a heritage.
-To another person, they are “evil,” and in some cultures, killing anyone is evil a good thing.
+To another person, they are “evil.”
+In some cultures, killing anyone is evil a good thing.
 As long as you kill in the name of your imaginary friend, it’s okay.
 The creation of evil also creates The “us against them” attitude.

 It goes on and on.
 Everything we think is evil is a judgment, and what is right and wrong changes over time.
 Thus, for example, whole ethnic groups can be considered inferior and evil.
 Therefore, subject to systematic persecution, even death.